23 reasons to visit Paris in Winter

 17. enjoy the Halloween or Christmas Event at Disneyland Paris

-Likely you always dreamt about visiting Disneyland and maybe you have it already on your Paris must-do agenda.
+It’s likely you always dreamed about visiting Disneyland and maybe you have it already on your Paris must-do agenda.
 But know that they are running special events for Halloween and Christmas that you don’t wanna miss!
+For many is Disney a must when visiting Paris in winter.

-18. go wild at winter sales in mid January
+18. go wild on winter sales in mid January

 19. have some Arcade Games at “La Tête dans les Nuages”

 Christmas Markets are rather a tradition known in the east of France, but since some years they are becoming more and more popular in Paris as well.
-The two biggest markets are installed at La Défense and on the Champs Elysee.
+The two biggest Christmas Markets in Paris are installed usually at La Défense and on the Champs Elysée (cancelled for 2017) .
 However, you can find smaller ones although around Montmartre, Trocadero and Saint Germain.

 21. take a cooking class